gusakovgiorgi/iotaPasswordGenerator/README.md

 # iotaPasswordGenerator
-Random password generator for IOTA Wallet seed (the Tangle seed) To used it go to [iotapasswordgenerator.com](https://generateiotaseed.com)
+Random password generator for IOTA wallet seed (the Tangle seed) To use it go to [iotapasswordgenerator.com](https://generateiotaseed.com)